Shakthivelms8/dp-420-cosmos-db-dev/instructions/27-backup-recover.md

 1. Under **Data Explorer**, locate the **salesOrder** document with **id** `0019092E-BD25-48F5-8050-7051B2655BC5`.
 Delete the Document, verify the document is no longer there.

-## Restore the database to the point before you deleted the salesOrder document
+### Task 6: Restore the database to the point before you deleted the salesOrder document

 1. On the Azure portal, navigate to your Azure Cosmos DB account page.